TECH-SUGATA/UrbanNoiseNet/README.md

 **Built with FastAPI • scikit-learn • React • Vite**

-⭐ If you find this project useful, consider giving the repository a star.
+⭐ If you find this project useful, consider giving the repository a star — it genuinely helps.

 </div>